arthur7373/linux-training/level2/2-3-Boot-process.md

 2. **Bootloader**

-Bootloader role is to **load the operating system**.
+Bootloader role is to **load the operating system** (such as Linux kernel).
-Most widely used Linux bootloader is the **GRUB2** (GNU GRand Unified Bootloader).
+Default bootloader for many modern Linux systems is a very powerful tool - **GRUB** (GNU GRand Unified Bootloader).
+GRUB can load a variety of operating systems.

 GRUB may display splash screen with menu to select Linux kernel to boot.
 The splash screen will wait a few seconds to select and option.
 At this time boot process can be interrupted to enter single user mode (also known as rescue mode), used for recovery tasks such as resetting passwords.
-In case of no input from keyboard bootloader will load the default kernel into RAM.
+If no key is pressed, GRUB will load the default kernel into RAM.
 Thus Linux kernel becomes first running proccess (with ID **0**).

+Most modern Linux versions are distributed with the GNU GRand Unified Boot loader (GRUB) version 2 boot loader, which allows the user to select an operating system or kernel to be loaded at system boot time.
+Currently **GRUB2** has replaced what was formerly known as GRUB (i.e. version 0.9x), which is now known as **GRUB Legacy**.

 3. **Kernel**